andibanana/coderangers/instructions.md

 7. Get the dependencies of UVA-NODE.
      - `npm install` (inside the uva-node folder)

+8. Json files in the root folder are config files and should be updated as needed.

-8. To run the server, run `go build server.go && server` in the coderangers folder.
+9. To run the server, run `go build server.go && server` in the coderangers folder.
 (In the future, this will become `go install coderangers`)